 - Mix white bread and grated onion in a large bowl then let soak for a minute.
 Add egg, garlic, dried parsley, salt, and pepper then mix to combine.
 Crumble ground beef over mixture then use hands to mix until just combined.
 Shape into golf ball-sized meatballs (about 18-20) then place onto a plate.

-- Add enough extra virgin olive oil to cover the bottom of a large, heavy-bottomed skillet (at least 10") then preheat over medium/medium-high heat (6/10 on the heat scale.)
+- Add enough extra virgin olive oil to cover the bottom of a large, heavy-bottomed skillet (at least 10" - cast iron preferred) then preheat over medium/medium-high heat (6/10 on the heat scale.)
 Add half the meatballs then saute until evenly browned on all sides but not completely cooked through, carefully turning the meatballs with tongs or a spoon as they will be very soft.
 Transfer browned meatballs to a plate.
 Brown second batch of meatballs then gently add the first batch back into the skillet.
 Remove skillet from heat to cool down for a minute.

 - Bring a large pot of water to a boil, season with salt, add pasta, and then cook according to package directions.